The Zombie Cocktail

-The Zombie is a fun and quite complex Tiki cocktail.
-This drink is far from being minimalistic and contains a variety of Rums, juices, and a number of other ingredients.
+The Zombie is a fun and a quite complex Tiki cocktail.
+This drink contains a variety of different rums, juices, syrups, and a number of other ingredients.

 Zombie cocktail with mint sprig garnish

-Created by famous bartender Donn Beach, the Zombie cocktail is one hell of a drink: Three different types of Rums, fruit juices, cocktail bitters, Falernum, and the list goes on.
-Beach also added one of his signature ingredients to the drink, Donn's Mix.
+Created by famous bartender Donn Beach, the Zombie cocktail is one hell of a drink: Ten ingredients, six of which are alcoholic.
+Beach also added one of his signature ingredients, Donn's Mix.

-The amount of ingredients is almost intimidating.
-The fact that Beach kept his recipe secret and occasionally changed it doesn't make things any easier.
+The amount of components is intimidating.
+The fact that Beach kept his recipe secret and occasionally changed it doesn't make things easier, but we want to help you to get this tiki classic right.

 Read on when you want to learn more about Donn Beach's unique ingredients and how he invented the Zombie cocktail.